manishrjain/rentobuy/brisk.md

 Insurance, DMV fee and maintenance cost 3K per year.
 Say, the car depreciates at 20% in year 1, 15% in year 2, and 10% every year after.
 On the other hand, renting the car as needed costs 8K per year.
 Note again that all the costs, including car rentals (except loan payments) are inflating over time.

-We also consider the new auto loan interest deduction (from one big beautiful bill act for American assembled cars), applied against our effective personal tax rate of 25%.
+We also consider the new auto loan interest deduction (from the "One Big Beautiful Bill Act," a 2025 US tax provision for American-assembled cars), applied against our effective personal tax rate of 25%.
 And we consider that while selling we'd lose another 1K from the car value during a trade-in.

 [See here](https://tinyurl.com/5c5wmdab)

 ![[_images/buy-v-rent4.png|Buy vs Rent Scenario 4 - Auto]]

-Over the coarse of the loan, renting is deterministically ahead of buying, peaking at 6K over buying the car at year 2.
+Over the course of the loan, renting is deterministically ahead of buying, peaking at 6K over buying the car at year 2.
 Once the loan is paid off, the difference starts to decrease, breaking even at year 7.
 So, if you typically keep your car for 5 years, you'd be better off renting the car as needed, investing the downpayment and savings.
 If you keep it for 10 years, you're better off buying.

 Of course, this doesn't consider the convenience and emotional gratification of having a brand new car instead of renting it.
 But, this shows you the numbers, so you can make a more informed decision.